Quick Answer

 | Exit multiple | Terminal-year EBITDA × exit multiple | When defensible peer multiples exist; preferred in M&A practice |

-Terminal value typically represents 60-80% of total DCF value, so the choice of method materially affects the answer.
+Terminal value is a large part of total DCF value, so the choice of method materially affects the answer.

 Exam Tip: Gotchas